 The gas bubbling up in the water from this artesian well is methane.
 Scary stuff.
 You can’t smell it, but it will sure catch fire.

-This is an fairly recent artesian well head installed by one of our competitors here in Aspen Springs.
+This was an artesian well head installed by one of our competitors here in Aspen Springs.
 How does that water line not freeze?
 The water line is aquapex pipe.
 It is not rated for being in the sun light.
 This well actually had a leak spraying a fine mist of water through the well casing.
 THIS is why we build each of our artesian well heads underground in a custom built pit.
 (Since this picture was taken, someone finally fixed and insulated the well head.)

 This drill bit is a 7 7/8″ diamond tipped PDC drill bit that costs $9,000.00 new.
 For several years, we didn’t understand why one of our competitors never really drilled deep enough in the sandstone formation where there is bunches of water.
 When we started drilling those deep wells we found out that drilling with an air hammer was fast and powerful until we hit the high volume water.
 Then the air hammer ‘floated’ and wouldn’t fire the piston that hits the top of the bit in the air hammer.
 So then we drilled with a long tooth carbide roller cone bit that drilled well though the shale, but then the hard sandstone would demolish the carbide bits as we drilled deep into the sandstone.
 So we had to drill with two different roller cone bits that meant that we had to trip out all of the drill pipe and trip back in to drill with a bit that would drill the sandstone but would drill the shale very well.
 It took a lot of time to do this.
 Then we tried this bit.
 It cuts wonderfully through the shale and the sandstone doesn’t even wear it out . . .
 I told my wife when we got married that I would spoil her with diamonds.
 Somehow, she is not very impressed with these diamonds and says that they don’t count!Next Page: Drill: Isolation Zone